biplobpustcse/LearningTechnology/Docker and Kubernetes/README.md

 - **Configuration and secret management**: Centralized management of application configurations and sensitive data.
 - **Resource allocation**: Efficiently allocates resources (CPU, memory) across the cluster.

+**3. What is a Pod in Kubernetes?**

+A **Pod** is the smallest deployable unit in Kubernetes that can contain one or more containers sharing storage/network.